 Next, we have to check if there are any microSD corrupted errors.
 Open the command prompt as you opened in the above step.

 - First, identify the driver letter assigned to your micro SD card.
 You can view it by opening Windows “File Explorer”.
 In my situation, you can see that it’s assigned letter “G”.

 - Type the following command line and hit the enter key.
-If your computer assigned a different driver letter for your memory card, then replace that letter with the following command line “G“.
+If your computer assigned a different drive letter for your memory card, then replace that letter with the following command line “G“.

 chkdsk /f /r G: